JWST NIRSpec High-resolution Spectroscopy of MACS0647-JD at z=10.167: Resolved [OII] Doublet and Electron Density in an Early Galaxy: Introduction

 Before JWST, several large spectroscopic surveys investigated the evolution of the electron density based on \OIIdw\ and \SIIdw\ (i.e.,~from low-ionization regions).
 They found that $n_{e}$ declines from $\sim 200$ cm$^{-3}$ at $z\sim 3$ to $\sim 30$ cm$^{-3}$ at $z\sim 0$ \citep[e.g.,][]{Steidel2014, Sanders2016, Kaasinen2017, Kashino2017, Harshan2020, Davies2021, Berg2022}.
 Due to the lack of highly sensitive NIR spectroscopy, there was a lack of $n_{e}$ studies at $z\gtrsim 3$.
 A few exceptions come from studies that estimated $n_{e}$ based on doubly-ionized regions, such as \citet{Killi2023} who observed a galaxy at $z=7.133$ with Atacama Large Millimeter Array (ALMA) and estimated $n_{e} \lesssim 500$ cm$^{-3}$ based on the \OIIIwfivem/\OIIIweightm\ ratio.
 However, this diagnostic probes a very different ISM region (i.e.,~dust-obscured) and ionization level compared to the \OIIdw\ and \SIIdw\ doublets.

 After the launch of JWST, several studies have already explored $n_{e}$ out to $z\sim 9$ using various diagnostics. \citet{Isobe2023} used the spectroscopic data from public JWST surveys to measure $n_{e}$ of 14 galaxies at $z=4.02-8.68$.
 Among the sample, only three galaxies (with the highest $z=7.87$) observed with NIRSpec high-resolution grating by the GLASS survey \citep{Treu2022} showed resolved \OIIdw\ doublet, while the doublet remains unresolved in the rest of the sample.
-They estimated $n_{e} \gtrsim 300$ cm$^{-3}$. \citet{Reddy2023} investigated the connections between the ionization parameter ($U$), electron density ($n_{e}$), and star formation rate (SFR) based on 48 galaxies at $2.7<z<6.3$.
+They estimated $n_{e} \gtrsim 300$ cm$^{-3}$. \citet{Reddy2023} investigated the connections between the ionization parameter ($U$), electron density, and star formation rate (SFR) based on 48 galaxies at $2.7<z<6.3$.
 They measured $n_{e}$ based on the \SIIdw\ doublet resolved in NIRSpec medium-resolution spectra from the Cosmic Evolution Early Release Science \citep[CEERS;][]{Finkelstein2023, Fujimoto2023}.
-They found that galaxies with higher O32 = \OIIIww/\OIIdw\ have average $n_{e} \simeq 500$ cm$^{-3}$ that are $\gtrsim 5$ times larger than that of lower-O32 galaxies.
+Using stacked spectra of two equal-number bins of O32$=$\OIIIww/\OIIdw, they estimated that galaxies with higher O32 have average $n_{e} \simeq 500$ cm$^{-3}$ that are $\gtrsim 5$ times larger than that of lower-O32 galaxies.
+The two bins have an average O32 of $1.978 \pm 0.057$ and $6.055 \pm 0.174$, while the entire sample has an average O32 of $3.457 \pm 0.074$.
 They also found a highly significant positive correlation between $U$ and SFR surface density ($\Sigma_{\rm SFR}$), which appears to be independent of redshift at $1.6 \lesssim z \lesssim 6.3$.